kartoza/trends.earth-stac/README.md

 ## Customization
-Add more collections and items by modifying the `create_country_collection` and `create_country_item` functions in the script.
+More collections and items can be added by modifying the `create_country_collection` and `create_country_item` functions in the script.

-Update the asset paths to include additional files or datasets.
+The asset paths will also need to be updated in order to include additional files or datasets.

-## Contributing
-Contributions are welcome!
-If you have suggestions or improvements, please open an issue or submit a pull request.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.